Engine-Driven Welder/Generators with Dual-Operator Capabilities Save Space and Fuel

 Productivity, safety, space saving benefits

-When compared to a dual-operator unit, operating multiple machines creates a noisier jobsite that can impact worker comfort, productivity and safety.
+Plus, operating multiple machines creates a noisier jobsite that can impact worker comfort, productivity and safety.
 Additionally, multiple units burn through fuel more quickly and emit double the amount of impurities compared to a dual-operator welder/generator.

 “The advantage of a machine like this is it’s handy that, when you have to set up and move so many times during the day or week, you don’t have to try and carry two welders around, and it’s able to run all of the grinders and lights you need,” says Jake Wirkuty, an ironworker with Miron.
 “It definitely simplifies it a lot.”

-The ability to reduce the amount of equipment on a jobsite or work truck — while maintaining or increasing productivity — makes it easy to see the return on investment of these machines.
+Reducing the amount of equipment on a jobsite or work truck — while maintaining or increasing productivity — makes it easy to see the return on investment of these machines.
 Less equipment equals reduced logistical costs and planning, and also less clutter, which promotes efficiency and improves jobsite safety.

-Since many dual-operator engine-driven welder/generators have low-speed diesel engines, they operate at a lower rpm, typically 1,200 to 1,800 rpm, which results in reduced noise generated.
+Since many dual-operator engine-driven welder/generators have low-speed diesel engines, they operate at a lower rpm, typically 1,200 to 1,800 rpm, which results in reduced noise.
 Low-speed diesel engines only operate at a higher rpm when they are under significant load, and they operate at 1,200 rpm (idle) when not under load, adding to jobsite comfort and safety.

 An investment that does more